Electrobaryonic axion: hair of neutron stars: Discussion and conclusions

 \section{Discussion and conclusions}

 In summary, we have examined the phenomenological consequences of electrobaryonic axions around a neutron star.
 Initially neglecting the effects of neutron star rotation, the prediction is that the neutron star will exhibit a static axion hair with the peak axion field value around $B_0\,\mu_0\,R/f_a$ or $(10^6\,\mbox{GeV})^2/f_a$ for $B_0 =10^{15}\,\mbox{G}$, $\mu_0 = 10^{-3}\,\mbox{GeV}$ and $R= 10$~km.
-Therefore, for a large decay constant $f_a \gg 10^6$~GeV, the axion field value is significantly suppressed, rendering concerns about its self-interactions unnecessary.
-Depending on $f_a$ and neutron star properties, the total axion mass within the axion hair could surpass the total dark matter mass in the vicinity of the neutron star.
+Therefore, the axion field value is significantly suppressed for a large decay constant $f_a \gg 10^6$~GeV, rendering concerns about its self-interactions unnecessary.
+Depending on $f_a$ and neutron star properties, the total axion mass within the axion hair could surpass the total dark matter mass near the neutron star.
 Overall, detecting this thin axion hair around a neutron star proves to be challenging.
-We have also estimated both the back-reacted magnetic and electric fields sourced from the axion hair.
-The back-reacted electric field is found to be $10^{-8}$ times smaller than the existing electric fields, while the back-reacted magnetic field is even more negligible.
+We have also estimated the back-reacted magnetic and electric fields sourced from the axion hair.
+The back-reacted electric field is expected to be $10^{-8}$ times smaller than the existing electric fields, while the back-reacted magnetic field is even more negligible.

-Taking into account the rotation effects of the NS, the anomalous interaction introduces a time-dependent source that generates the axion field.
+Considering the rotation effects of the NS, the anomalous interaction introduces a time-dependent source that generates the axion field.
 When the axion mass is below the NS rotation frequency $\Omega = 100\,\mbox{s}^{-1} \approx 7\times 10^{-14}$~eV, axion particles can be generated and propagate away from the NS.
 We have determined that the radiation power could be substantial [see \eqref{eq:radiation-power}], significantly contributing to the NS cooling rate.